 Even then he’d been limited in what he could do about my voice.
 On bad days I couldn’t get out a couple of sentences before it was too painful to speak.
 The muscles seizing up like the world’s worst cramp.
 Today was a good day, but bless it all that I had to spend it talking about what was in front of me, and I didn’t mean the demon.

 Three days was the limit to how long a soul could stay completely separate from a demon’s essence.
 After that they started to merge, making it more dangerous and deadly to remove the demon as time went on.

-What I wanted to know was how the demon had been able to bypass all the wardings and alarms.
-As well as how the people around her remained oblivious to the signs.
-There were a few obvious ones that were common for all demons, and they were evident in the girl.
+What I wanted to know was how the demon had been able to bypass all the wardings and alarms, as well as how the people around her remained oblivious to the signs.
+There were a few obvious ones common to all demons, and they were evident in the girl.

 I had double-checked the alarms and wards on the edges of town, making sure they went all the way ‘round.
 They were solid.
 Which meant the girl was infected outside of town limits, and she never should have been beyond those boundaries.

 Children, while not always the best hosts, were like flames to evil’s moth.
 Even a blessed symbol of some sort, or any manner of religious protection, was not a guarantee of protection for them.
 They needed to be behind solid protective forces, guarded by the wardings anchored into the ground and buildings around them.
 Adults hoarded children behind such shields, like dragons from stories hoarding precious gold and jewels.

 Something wasn’t right here.
 The whole town stunk of fear beyond what the current situation warranted.
 They knew something, but my status as a Purifier had sealed their lips.
 No matter how much concern they showed for the girl, I knew they wouldn’t talk.
 Well, at least not without any incentive.